 As a common feature of both examples, winds, heavy swell or traffic are acting upon the used concrete.
 Frequent observations of structural defects suggest that these high-performance concretes are more susceptible to fatigue than plain concrete leading to an increase of research in this field.

 Even though UHPC has a highly optimized and extremely dense structure, crack initiation from capillary pores can not necessarily be assumed as it is the case in plain concrete.
-Hence the aim of the project is to localize the crack initiation and to track the crack growth with its main factors.
-On the basis of these results, a multi-scale modeling approach will be developed, which maps the elasto-plastic fatigue behavior in its three characteristic phases of failure (Figure 2).
+Hence the aim of the project is to localize the crack initiation and to track the crack growth with its main factors for binder and concrete.
+On the basis of these results, a multi-scale modeling approach will be developed, which maps the elasto-plastic fatigue behavior in its three characteristic phases of failure (Figure 1).

 Furthermore, various load tests on pure cement and aggregate samples are to be carried out in order to obtain material characteristics for the simulation parameters, e.g. Youngs modulus, strength, friction.